rubyworks/dotruby/README.md

 there is an issue with implementing this that needs to be resolved with Ruby itself (autoload), so this feature is on hold for the time being.

-### Developers
+### 3rd Paty Support

-TO support dotruby, all Developers need to do is make sure their programs have a way of being configured via a toplevel constant.
+To support DotRuby, all developers need to do is make sure their tools have a way of being configured via a toplevel constant.

-Some tools will want to support a command line option for selecting a configuration profile.
-DotRuby has a convenience method to make this very easy to do.
-For example, `qed` uses it:

-    DotRuby.profile_switch('qed', '-p', '--profile')

-It does not remove the argument from `ARGV`, so the tool's command line option parser should still account for it.
-This simply ensures DotRuby will know what the profile is by setting `ENV['profile']` to the entry following the switch.

 ## Dependencies